 the sauce and the ribs are roasted in the oven.
 We never barbecued save

 on a stick over the campfire.
 Barbecue die-hards will hate me for this, but eating

 charred food is not the healthiest thing in the world.
 Riverside

 And speaking of spices… I tend to omit black pepper from my recipes.
 That’s because black pepper is most enjoyable freshly grated over the prepared food and not cooked with it.
-If chili powder is not one of your staples, I myself seldom use it, it is best keeping it in the freezer.
+If chili powder is not one of your staples, I seldom use it myself, it is best keeping it in the freezer.
 Once the seal is broken on the package both the colour and the aroma is subject to rapid deterioration.
 People sometimes keep spices for decades, but everything has an expiry date, even rocks.

 1 pork rib